vippsas/vipps-developers/about.md

 <!-- END_COMMENT -->

 Vipps and MobilePay have recently merged so the information is still under development.
-You can read about the merged new company on [vippsmobilepay.com](https://vippsmobilepay.com/#about).
+For more information, see [vippsmobilepay.com](https://vippsmobilepay.com/#about).

 Most MobilePay developer information is still found on the [MobilePay developers website](https://developer.mobilepay.dk/), but this will be updated soon.